History of Electrical Engineering at NEBRASKA: 120+ Years of Excellence

 Eventually as the number of EE students grew in size, one by one the classes were moved to other buildings around campus.
 However the original building still housed the laboratories.
 For classes, there was even use of "temporary buildings" set up around campus during the war years (1940's).
 These were on the mall where Love Library North is now located and near Bancroft Hall.

 There was talk of a new EE building as early as the late 1910's.
 Building plans had been made and remade several times, until 1948 when approval was received to start construction on a new building - Ferguson Hall.
 The first laboratory classes were held in Ferguson Hall in September 1950 and the first classes were held in December 1950.
 The building was dedicated in April 1951.

 In 1970 and 71 a new building was being built as Phase I of a construction project that would house several engineering departments under one roof.
 Phase I involved the construction of the laboratory part of the complex, to be called the Nebraska Engineering Center (NEC).

 Labs and some classes were first held in the new building in September 1971.
 At that time the EE offices and classes were moved to the present Nebraska Hall.
 This was to be a temporary location, until the completion of Phase II of this project.
 Phase II of this project was to be a multistory engineering office and classroom building just south of the laboratory building (where the car is located in Figure 19).
 However, it was never done.

 In 1984, upon the completion of the "link" joining NEC and Nebraska Hall the building was renamed the Walter Scott Engineering Center (WSEC) in honor of Walter Scott, Sr. The EE offices were moved to the top floor of this link, where they are located today.

-Since its beginning in 1895, 12 men have served as chairs of the Department:
+Since its beginning in 1895, the following individuals have served as chairs:

 We sure have come a long way since the Department of Electrical Engineering began some 100 years ago!
 We will be looking forward to see what the next one hundred years will bring.